 - If you want to buy on the higher end, you'll need to spend upwards of $300 to see an appreciable difference in quality.

-My choices are based on a background in engineering, hundreds of hours of research, testing, and personal experience.
-I tried to think of everything that matters, but if you have questions after reading these reviews, please let me know so I can answer your questions and add the information, if necessary.
+Our choices are based on a background in engineering, hundreds of hours of research, testing, and personal experience.
+We tried to think of everything that matters, but if you have questions after reading these reviews, please let us know so we can answer your questions and add the information, if necessary.

 NOTE: Read more about this and other Duxtop portable induction burners in our article here.